 Portland State University.
-Department of Speech Communication.
+Department of Speech Communication

 Date of Publication

 Master of Science (M.S.) in Speech Communication: Speech and Hearing Sciences

 Speech therapy for children, Articulation disorders in children

 The results of the pre- and post-tests for cycles 1 and 2, baseline measures, weekly probes, and the intelligibility ratings were analyzed to determine the effectiveness of the phonological cycling approach in achieving a decrease in severity level of unintelligibility after two cycles.
 Results from the APP-R indicate that the subject's severity interval rating decreased from profound to severe.
 A comparison of pre- and post-intelligibility ratings showed an increase in intelligibility of 1.5 points on a 7-point rating scale.
 Based on the probes, generalization to nontreatment words in targeted and nontargeted patterns was noted in both cycles for some patterns.
 Overall, the phonological cycling approach was effective in achieving a decrease in severity level of intelligibility after two cycles of intervention for this subject.